 The Quarry Lakes Natural Unit provides visitors excellent opportunities to hike and ride bicycles.
 The park's trail network connects to the Alameda Creek Regional Trail, which extends from Niles Canyon westward all the way to Coyote Hills and the Don Edwards National Wildlife Refuge on San Francisco Bay.

-The swim complex, including the white sandy beach, restrooms, and lifeguard service, is open year round.
+The swim complex, including the white sandy beach, restrooms, and lifeguard service, is open year-round.
 There is a fee for entry into the swimming complex.
 No alcohol, glass containers, personal barbecues, dogs, bicycles, or scooters are allowed in the swim beach area, and fishing is not permitted.
 No diapers, including swim diapers, are allowed in the water.
 One beach wheelchair is available free of charge on a first-come, first-served basis.
-For information on fees and lifeguard schedule, visit the Swim Facilities page.
-Gated swim facility hours:
+For information on fees and lifeguard schedule, visit the Niles Beach at Quarry Lakes page.

 Once the swim facility capacity is reached, there will be no new entries allowed for the remainder of the day (or at the discretion of the Park Supervisor), for the safety of the public.
 Please take this into consideration when planning your visit.